Stevenson Macadam: Professional and academic career

-Dr. Macadam remained on the staff of the New Veterinary College until it moved to its newly built campus at Elm Row in 1883, when he resigned in favour of his son Professor Ivison Macadam.
+Dr. Macadam remained on the staff of the New Veterinary College until it moved to its newly built campus at Elm Row, Edinburgh in 1883 when he resigned in favour of his son Professor Ivison Macadam.
 (Prof. W. Ivison Macadam was generally known by his middle name Ivison).

 On Dr. Macadam's retirement in 1900 he had completed fifty years as a lecturer, forty-five of which had been as an independent.

 He also had a large analytical chemical consulting practice and was sought after for expertise in his field.

 He acted as Scientific Advisor to the Northern Lighthouse Board of Scotland.

 Learned societies

-1854 Fellow (President 1864-5) of the Royal Scottish Society of the Arts (Queen Victoria's consort Prince Albert, as a result of his interest in the subjects, became a regular presence while Dr Stevenson Macadam was president).
+1854 Fellow (President 1864–5) of the Royal Scottish Society of the Arts (Queen Victoria's consort Prince Albert, as a result of his interest in the subjects, became a regular presence while Dr Stevenson Macadam was president).

 1855 Fellow of the Royal Society of Edinburgh.

 1877 A founder of the Institute of Chemistry of Great Britain (now the Royal Institute of Chemistry).

 1881 A founder of the Society of Chemical Industry in London.